-- 4. Final exams cannot be given before their scheduled times.
-Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 5.
-Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements.
-Students should consult the Whole Person Assessment handbooks for requirements regarding general education and the students' majors. - a.
-The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment. - b.
+- 2. Final exams cannot be given before their scheduled times.
+Students need to check the final exam schedule before planning return flights or other events at the end of the semester. - 3.
+Students are to be in compliance with university, school, and departmental policies regarding Whole Person Assessment requirements. - a.
+The penalty for not submitting electronically or for incorrectly submitting an artifact is a zero for that assignment.

+b.
 By submitting an assignment, the student gives permission for the assignment to be assessed electronically.